-As the deadline looms for Britain’s departure from the European Union, there is still widespread uncertainty about how the divorce will be finalized.
-If Parliament cannot pass a deal with the European Union, a “no-deal” Brexit could have dire economic consequences.
+In any event, if Parliament cannot pass a deal with the European Union, a “no-deal” Brexit could have dire economic consequences.
 So some Britons are stockpiling goods they fear will soon be inaccessible — everything from basic necessities to some less vital items.
 “In case of a No Deal Brexit, I’m stockpiling Nutella in my belly,” one Twitter user declared.

 Here are a few ways other ways Britons are preparing for the possibility of a no-deal Brexit:

 On Monday, Britain’s transport ministry had 87 trucks drive from Manston Airport to Dover, home to one of Europe’s busiest ports.
 The idea was to see how to handle traffic in the event of backup because of a border closure.

 Critics said the exercise was an unrealistic simulation and a colossal waste of taxpayer money.
 “Less than a hundred lorries is a drop in the ocean compared to the more than 10,000 that go to the channel ports every day,” Charlie Elphicke, a Conservative lawmaker from Dover, told Reuters.

 Dealing with medicine shortages